A Young Person’s ManuScript:

 Humans are also genetically 99.9% similar to all other humans.
 0.1% is all that differentiates us.

 We’re way more connected than we may think.
+Yet all we see are differences.

 Despite the philosophy and science behind our similarities, economically, it seems that most people are motivated by misguided self-interest.